Model Theory of R-trees: The model companion of RTr

-If we start with an unbounded richly branching $\R$-tree $M$, assign an arbitrary basepoint $p$ and select $r>0$, we can make a richly branching $\R$-tree with radius $\leq r$ as in Definition \ref{richlybranching} by taking the closed ball of radius $r$ with center $p$ in $M$.
+If we start with an unbounded richly branching $\R$-tree $M$, assign an arbitrary base point $p$ and select $r>0$, we can make a richly branching $\R$-tree with radius $\leq r$ as in Definition \ref{richlybranching} by taking the closed ball of radius $r$ with center $p$ in $M$.
 Note that this yields an $L_r$-prestructure and the completion is an $L_r$-structure.

 Conversely, suppose $M$ is an $\R$-tree and $p$ is any point in $M$.
 If the closed ball of radius $r$ with center $p$ in $M$ is richly branching in the sense of \ref{richlybranching} for an unbounded set of $r>0$, then $M$ is richly branching as a general $\R$-tree.
 (See Lemma \ref{branches of sufficient height} below.) \end{remark}